Find details of S106 Planning Obligations and CIL income, allocation and spending

 The CIL allows local authorities to raise funds, to contribute to infrastructure projects, that support new development.

-CIL is applied as a charge per square metre.
-And it's payable for developments in the borough, providing new residential or retail floorspace.
+CIL is applied as a charge per square metre, and is payable for developments in the borough which provide new residential or retail floorspace.

-The CIL Charging Schedule came into effect in the borough on 15 February 2017.
-It applies to new development permitted from this date.
+Our CIL Charging Schedule came into effect in the borough on 15 February 2017 and it applies to new development permitted from this date.

 Our Annual Funding Statements